 - Benchmark Analysis — these results are from analysis by the Australian Olympic Committee which predicted Olympic Games medal rankings in 2012 based on results in World Championships, World Cups and other major international events held in 2010.
 For the sports of swimming and athletics which did not have world championships in 2010 it is based on performances achieved internationally over the year.
 The actual number of Olympic medals were not predicted, just the medal rank order.
 For more info see http://corporate.Olympics.com.au.
 These predictions have been compared for 2012.

-- Price WaterhouseCoopers — PwC have developed a medal prediction model published in "Modelling Olympic performance - Economic briefing paper" from June 2012.
+- Price WaterhouseCoopers — PwC developed a medal prediction model published in "Modelling Olympic performance - Economic briefing paper" from June 2012 (details here).
 The model is based on the following factors: Population; Average income levels (measured by GDP per capita at PPP exchange rates); Whether the country was previously part of the former Soviet bloc (including Cuba in this case); Whether the country is the host nation; and Medal shares in the previous Olympic Games.
 PwC only predicted total medal count, not gold medals as many of the other predictions have done.
 These predictions have been compared for 2012.

 - Johnson D. & A. Ali (2004), A Tale of Two Seasons: Participation and Medal Counts at the Summer and Winter Olympic Games, Social Science Quarterly, 85 (4), 974-93

 - Andrew B. Bernard and Meghan R. Busse, (2004) "Who Wins the Olympic Games: Economic Resources and Medal Totals", Review of Economics and Statistics, Vol. 86, no.1.

 - Bian, X. 2005.
 Predicting Olympic medal counts: The effects of economic development on Olympic performance.
 The Park Place Economist, XIII: 37–44.